 NJ State Police is investigating the crash.
 No further information is available at this time.

 LAWRENCE TOWNSHIP, NJ (MERCER)–Today, around 4:30 p.m. on Brunswick Pike (Route 1) Northbound in area of Greenberg Road (just prior to McDonalds and Wawa) at least two vehicles, one of which overturned were involved in a serious crash.

-The Lawrence Township Fire Department Rescue 22 and Rescue 21 responded for a reported person trapped in a vehicle but were not needed.
-Apparently, the driver was not trapped but just needed assistance getting out of the vehicle.
+The Lawrence Township Fire Department Rescue 22 and Rescue 21 responded for a reported person trapped in a vehicle but were not needed for rescue equipment.

 Brunswick Pike Northbound traffic was backed up and reduced to one lane going past the scene.
 The Southbound traffic was also backed up due to rubberneckers.